gdelazzari/tech_api/README.md

 A first implementation is in progress on the [experimental branch](https://github.com/gdelazzari/tech_api/tree/experimental).

+The implementation will happen in steps, progressively optimizing the code.
+This allows to first have a basic working version (simple code = less problems, ...usually...) and then to use that as a starting base for the various planned optimizations.

+The specifications document is currently "out of sync", and will stay in this state until the first basic implementation allows me to figure out exactly how the system is going to operate.
+The LDoc documentation, however, will always reflect the code.

 ## Documentation

 The code is well documented using LDoc.
 First be sure to read the